Axions, Higher-Groups, and Emergent Symmetry: Acknowledgements

 \section{Acknowledgements}

 We thank T. Dumitrescu, Z. Komargodski, M. Reece, and L.T.
 Wang for discussions and comments.
-T. D. B. is supported by the Mafalda and Reinhard Oehme Postdoctoral Fellowship in the Enrico Fermi Institute at the University of Chicago.
+TDB is supported by the Mafalda and Reinhard Oehme Postdoctoral Fellowship in the Enrico Fermi Institute at the University of Chicago and in part by the US Department of Energy DE-SC0009924.
+The work of CC is supported by the US Department of Energy DE-SC0021432 and by the Simons Collaboration on Global Categorical Symmetries.